cbourke/ComputerScienceI/honors/documents/syllabus.md

 <https://registrar.unl.edu/academic-standards/policies/fifteenth-week-policy/>

-we are required to serve written notice that the final assignment as well as the final lab, hack, and assignment will be due during the 15th week.
+we are required to serve written notice that the final assignment as well as the final lab, hack, and assignment may be due during the 15th week.

 ### Scale